Omni-channel Retail Ecommerce Case Study

 There are many other new features across the site aimed at improving the UX, such as a new responsive design with four breakpoints optimised for all devices, infinite scrolling on category pages, improved promotions options and enhanced imagery on product pages giving users a perfect view of the products before they buy.
 They have also introduced predictive search functionality which has already seen an increase in conversions of 41% for people using the search search over those that don't.

-Following the launch of the new 'fulfil from anywhere' service for online and Click & Reserve orders, our work with F.Hinds was recognised by Direct Commerce with their Technology Partnership of the Year award 2016 as well as being nominated for the Customer Technology Innovation award 2017 by Retail Week and 'Retail Technology of the Year' by the National Technology Awards.
+Following the launch of the new 'fulfil from anywhere' service for online and Click & Reserve orders, our work with F.Hinds has been recognised across the industry.

 See more at www.fhinds.co.uk